almet/markdown-doc/articles/dependency-injection.md

 Here, the container had succefully given the right icecream to Alice (no matter wich one, we just want to deal with icecreams !)

-If the icecream itself has been dependent on another object (let's say .. pinuts !) it's the container's role to resolve, in the right order, all dependencies, keeping the object management simple for the developer (you!).
+If the icecream itself has been dependent on another object (let's say .. peanuts) it's the container's role to resolve, in the right order, all dependencies, keeping the object management simple for the developer (you!).